afeique/at-x1/readme.md

     sudo service apache2 restart

-### symfony dev permissions

-In order for symfony to not throw permissions errors every time it tries to either access or write to `app/logs` and `app/cache`, those directories must have their user ownership set to the same user that Apache2 runs under, typically `www-data` in Ubuntu:

-    sudo chown -R www-data:www-data /var/www/atx/app/cache
-    sudo chown -R www-data:www-data /var/www/atx/app/logs

-If these permissions are not set, viewing `local.acrossti.me` will render a blank page.
-If you `cat /var/logs/apache2/acrosstime.error.log`, you will most likely see a number of 404 errors as symfony is trying to access cache files that could not be created due to permission errors.

 ## setup on windows 7

 ### install git

 [Download the msysGit installer](https://git-for-windows.github.io/).
 Run it.
 Install to any location.

 ### setup ssh keys

 If you plan on using git with SSH, follow Github's directions for [setting up SSH keys](https://help.github.com/articles/generating-ssh-keys/).

 ### installation of apache, php, mysql

 For convenience, we will be using the [Uniform Server](http://www.uniformserver.com/).
 [Download the latest version](http://sourceforge.net/projects/miniserver/files/) and then [obtain the PHP 5.5 module](http://sourceforge.net/projects/miniserver/files/Uniform%20Server%20ZeroXI/ZeroXImodules/).